eryxcoop/eryxcoop.github.io/_posts/2024-12-13-Team-Players.md

 title:  "Team Players"
 image: "assets/img/entries_covers/team_players.png"
 author: Agustina Claramut, Julian Arnesino
 introduction: "In this article, we present some basics of Eryx's organizational model and values.
-We talk about some of the benefits of worker cooperatives through our own experience, and how we came to be one."
+We discuss the benefits of worker cooperatives based on our own experience and how we came to adopt this model."
 ---

 ## Who are we?

-We are Eryx.
-A workers cooperative from Argentina.
+We are Eryx, a workers' cooperative from Argentina.
-We do tailor-made software, cryptography, and computer vision.
+We specialize in tailor-made software, cryptography, and computer vision.

-## Traditional organization models
+## Traditional organizational models

-We'd like you to know about a different organizational model.
+We’d like to introduce you to a different organizational model — one based more on cooperation than competition.
-One that has much more to do with cooperating than competing.
-For that, we first need you to think about what we already know.
-What ways for people to work do we know to be mainly implemented?
+But first, let’s reflect on what we already know: What are the main ways people typically work?
-Most answers converge to one of the two following traditional options.
+Most answers converge on one of two traditional options:
 1. Employer-employee relationships.
-2. Freelance working.
+2. Freelancing.

+### Employer-Employee Relationships

-The first one, involving employees, is the most widespread.
-Companies that work this way consist of hierarchies, where higher-ups delegate work via orders.
+This is the most widespread model.
+Companies operating this way are hierarchical, with higher-ups delegating tasks through orders.
-Employees are told what to do and when to do it.
-Sometimes even how to do it.
+Employees are told what to do, when to do it, and sometimes even how to do it.
+Decision-making is concentrated at the top, while employees focus on execution.
-Some people decide and some others only execute.
-Employees receive a somewhat fixed compensation in exchange for their work, and owners usually keep the company's profits.
-Most banks and supermarkets are organized this way.
+Compensation is usually fixed, while company profits remain with the owners.
+Most banks and supermarkets follow this model.

-The other one, freelancing, is chosen by people who want to work independently.
-Entrepreneurs who work like this decide to begin their businesses based on their experience with a hobby that can bring them money.
-There are even some professionals who offer their services as private workers.
-They organize their work and keep their profits.
+### Freelancing

+Freelancing is often chosen by those who want independence.
+Entrepreneurs in this model start businesses based on a profitable skill or hobby.
-Some psychologists and artisans, for example, work this way.
+Some professionals, such as psychologists and artisans, also offer services independently.
+Freelancers organize their own work and retain all profits.

-But what if we don't want our work to be driven by these structures?
+But what if we don’t want to work within these structures?
-What if we don't want to be neither freelancers nor employees?
+What if we don’t want to be employees or freelancers?
-We'll start exploring an alternative by telling our story.
+Let’s explore an alternative by sharing our story.

 ## A story of an alternative

 ### Beginnings

-Two friends, and Computer Science students at the University of Buenos Aires, started programming together as an incursion into the software development industry.
+Two friends and Computer Science students at the University of Buenos Aires started programming together to enter the software development industry.
-They started working from their own homes, with their computers.
-The first projects were small: a landing web for a small business, a simple system for a real estate company, and a similar one for a printing office.
+They worked from home, using their own computers.
+Their early projects were small: a landing page for a small business, a system for a real estate company, and another for a print shop.
-Their first clients were people and companies contacted via their friends and family.
-All this not only helped them apply what they studied at university but also taught them about management, sales, and finance.
+Clients came through personal connections.
+These projects helped them apply what they’d learned at university while also teaching them about management, sales, and finance.
-With the trust and friendship they built, they could work comfortably together, and this entrepreneurship started to expand little by little.
+Their trust and friendship allowed them to work comfortably, and their entrepreneurship gradually expanded.

-As time passes, their services have more demand.
-This time, not only from friends and family but also contacts generated via word of mouth.
-They realize that they now need more people.
-However, they don't want employees, and they don't want to be in a position of power.
-They want to add someone as a peer.
-An equal with influence in group decisions, in a context of equality and transparency.
-This is when they start contacting their friends from university.
-People with whom they share ideals, principles, and trust.
-They invite them to join and work collaboratively.
+As demand for their services grew, they realized they needed more people.
+However, they didn’t want employees or a traditional hierarchy.
+They wanted peers — equals who could share in decision-making within a transparent, egalitarian environment.
-Everyone chooses which projects the company takes, which technologies and frameworks to use, how to split the teams, and how to distribute the profit.
+They reached out to trusted university friends who shared their principles.
+Together, they decided which projects to take, which technologies to use, how to form teams, and how to distribute profits.

-Growth didn't stop there, and since the house they were working in was too small for them now, they joined a coworking space.
-An office shared with other companies.
-The growing company size also implied they needed a structure to organize their work, their billing, and contemplate the horizontal fashion of the organization.
+The team continued to grow.
+When their home office became too small, they moved into a coworking space.
+Growth also brought the need for a structure to organize work, billing, and the horizontal nature of their organization.

+Their key principles emerged:
 1. No hierarchy.
 No bosses.
 2. Nobody works alone.
-3. Everyone participates in the decision process, democratically.
+3. Everyone participates in decisions democratically.
-4. They perceive themselves as a group.
-   They go on holidays together, gather as friends, get to know each other better, and start adopting a language with expressions that are the group's own.

-This group not only values and serves financial needs, but also cultural notions related to work, respect, and collaboration.
-The human part of the equation.
-For instance, the general well-being of all members.
-Respecting and making room for all initiatives and ideas.
-Making an impact in society.
-A contribution to the community.
+4. They value collective well-being, respect, and collaboration.

 ### The chosen organizational model

-But what kind of company represents these friends best?
-Without a hierarchy, they can't fit in an employer-employee relationship model.
-They also work together, so it does not comprise a freelancing scheme.
-They are a group with a democratic voice and vote.
-With natural and rotating leadership roles.

-They were searching for a legal structure that served their purpose.
+The team searched for a legal structure that fit their values.
+Someone in their coworking space mentioned they were already functioning like a **cooperative**.
+But what does that mean?
-That fit their needs.
-That's when someone from another company, in their coworking space, told them that they effectively functioned like a _cooperative_.
-But, what is that?

-Well, by definition, it's _an autonomous association of individuals who voluntarily come together to address their shared economic, social, and cultural needs and aspirations through a jointly owned and democratically governed enterprise._
+A cooperative is defined as an _autonomous association of individuals who voluntarily unite to meet their shared economic, social, and cultural needs and aspirations through a jointly owned and democratically governed enterprise._
-This pretty much covers what we were talking about previously.
-Still, some members had certain doubts.
-They thought cooperatives were factories recovered by their employees.
-That potential clients would avoid working with a cooperative.
-That they weren't profitable.
-That they were a new and unknown phenomenon.
-They, however, decided this legal figure could be a useful tool, and chose to continue their research.
+This aligned perfectly with their ideals.

-They found cooperatives originated in 1844 England when a group called the Rochdale Pioneers got together to face the food crisis brought on by the Industrial Revolution.
+Despite some initial doubts — such as concerns about profitability or client perceptions — they decided to explore further.
+They learned that cooperatives originated in 1844 England, when the Rochdale Pioneers organized to address food crises during the Industrial Revolution.
-What the Pioneers did was contribute to a common fund to buy products at a wholesale price, which was cheaper.
-This amounted to the birth of the first cooperative and, with it, the drafting of many principles still standing today, almost 200 years later.
+The Pioneers established principles that remain relevant today, such as:

-- **Voluntary and Open Membership**: Without discrimination based on race, politics, religion, social status, or gender.
+- **Voluntary and Open Membership**: No discrimination based on race, politics, religion, social status, or gender.
-- **Democratic Member Control**: Imagine — this principle existed even before women had the right to vote!
+- **Democratic Member Control**: A principle established even before universal suffrage!
-- **Member Economic Participation**: In simple terms, members share the profits.
+- **Member Economic Participation**: Members share profits.
-- **Autonomy and Independence**: Cooperatives maintain their freedom and self-governance.
+- **Autonomy and Independence**: Cooperatives remain self-governed.
-- **Education, Training, and Information**: Continuous learning and informed members are key to success.
+- **Education, Training, and Information**: Continuous learning is essential.
-- **Cooperation Among Cooperatives**: There’s no competition here — the solution is collective, and everyone wins.
+- **Cooperation Among Cooperatives**: Collaboration replaces competition.
-- **Concern for Community and Environment**: Cooperatives work towards the sustainable development of their communities and care for the planet.
+- **Concern for Community and Environment**: Cooperatives aim for sustainable development.

-So, cooperatives are not new, can be profitable and there are many big, successful companies with that scheme.
-About 12% of the world's population is in a cooperative.
-But there are also different types according to the company's goals.
-One of them is the _worker cooperative_, intending to provide work for its associates.

-They founded the National Institute of Cooperativism and Social Economy (INAES, in Spanish).
+With this framework in mind, the team officially registered their company as a cooperative with the National Institute of Cooperativism and Social Economy (INAES) in Buenos Aires.
-Argentina's state institution in charge of the cooperatives in the city of Buenos Aires.
-There, they presented the documentation needed to start working as a cooperative.
-They hired professionals like lawyers and accountants for tasks that they didn't know about or were out of their comfort zone.
-In Argentina, there's also the presence of three legal figures in a cooperative: President, Secretary, and Treasurer.
-In their case, those charges were treated as nothing but a formality, and their responsibilities were distributed among all members.
-With legal backing for the organization model, the company kept growing even more.
+They divided formal roles (e.g., President, Secretary, Treasurer) but distributed responsibilities among all members.

 ### The organizational model in practice

-They moved to their own office.
-They started having so much to do that not all of them could handle every single task of the company.
-So then came the decision to introduce "areas" or departments.
+The cooperative continued to grow, moving into its own office and introducing specialized departments:

 - Accounting and Administration
 - Communication